 The Board recognizes its responsibility to maintain the public records of this District and to make such records available for inspection and reproduction.

+Exemptions from Public Records

-“Public Records” are defined in State statutes; however, “public records” do not include student records, medical records, trial preparation records, confidential law enforcement investigatory records, records of release of which is prohibited by State or Federal law, and any other exceptions set forth in Florida Law.
+“Public Records” are defined in State statutes; however, “public records” do not include student records, medical records, documents containing genetic information, trial preparation records, confidential law enforcement investigatory records, records of release of which is prohibited by State or Federal law, and any other exceptions set forth in Florida Law.
 Confidential law enforcement investigatory records, medication records, and trial preparation records are as defined in Florida law.

+Personally identifiable information of a dependent child of a current or former officer or employee of the District, who is insured by a group insurance plan provided by the District, is exempt from public records requirements as set forth in the State Constitution and State statutes.
+This exemption applies to all personally identifiable information held by the District.

+The identity of a school or postsecondary educational institution, the personally identifiable information of any District personnel, or any specific allegations of misconduct obtained or reported pursuant to an investigation of a testing impropriety conducted by the Department of Education are confidential and exempt from the constitutional public records provisions until the conclusion of the investigation or until such time as the investigation ceases to be active.

+Access to Public Records

+Pursuant to State law, the Superintendent shall appoint a Records Management Liaison Officer (RMLO), who shall serve as the primary point of contact between the District and the Division of Library and Information Services of the Florida Department of State, which is the agency responsible for the State's records management program.
+The Superintendent may also appoint a Custodian of Records for the District who shall be responsible for implementing the requirements in State law and the State's records management program regarding the public records maintained by the District

 Any individual may inspect and request copies of public records of this District during the regular business hours of the office in which such records are maintained.
-The Superintendent is authorized to grant or refuse access to the records of this District in accordance with the intent of this policy and applicable law.
+The ( ) Superintendent ( ) Custodian of Records is authorized to grant or refuse access to the records of this District in accordance with the intent of this policy and applicable law.

 Pursuant to State law, every person who has custody of a public record shall permit the record to be inspected and copied by any person desiring to do so, at any reasonable time, under reasonable conditions, and under supervision of the custodian of public records.